ibm-cloud-docs/power-iaas/system-migration.md

 2. If you are at a level that supports POWER8, use `mksysb` or `alt_disk_copy` to move to the POWER8 system.
 Perform an AIX update on the POWER8 system only if needed.
 3. Update in-place and either `mksysb`, `alt_disk_copy`, or LPM (when going from POWER6 or POWER7 system).
 If `alt_disk_copy` is chosen, the update can be to the alternative disk rather than in-place.

-Learn more about transitioning to an IBM POWER8 system by downloading [Transitioning to POWER8: Migration Paths for AIX systems to POWER8](http://www14.software.ibm.com/webapp/set2/sas/f/best/Transitioning_to_POWER8.pdf){: new_window}{: external}.
+Learn more about transitioning to an IBM POWER8 system by downloading [Transitioning to POWER8: Migration Paths for AIX systems to POWER8](http://www14.software.ibm.com/webapp/set2/sas/f/best/Transitioning_to_POWER8.pdf){: external}.

-**IBM i V6R1, or later** - For an IBM i Power System, see [Data migrations](https://www.ibm.com/support/knowledgecenter/ssw_ibm_i_72/rzamc/rzamc1.htm){: new_window}{: external} to learn how to safely migrate data to an IBM POWER8 system.
+**IBM i V6R1, or later** - For an IBM i Power System, see [Data migrations](https://www.ibm.com/support/knowledgecenter/ssw_ibm_i_72/rzamc/rzamc1.htm){: external} to learn how to safely migrate data to an IBM POWER8 system.

 ## Migrating to an IBM POWER9 system
 {: power9-migration}

 Learn more about migrating workloads from an existing IBM POWER7 or POWER8 system to a POWER9 system.
 Before you begin your migration, review the information in this section.

-- The support website [Fix Central](https://www.ibm.com/support/fixcentral/){: new_window}{: external} provides updates for IBM i and AIX.
+- The support website [Fix Central](https://www.ibm.com/support/fixcentral/){: external} provides updates for IBM i and AIX.
 Where possible, update your LPAR operating system to the recommended levels before you migrate to a newer system.

     Installing only the minimum levels can leave your partitions or workloads vulnerable to issues that have been resolved in some of the latest updates.
     {: tip}